Healthdirect Free Australian health advice you can count on.

 • Penis irritation refers to itchiness, redness, swelling, pain and other symptoms on or around your penis.

-• Treatment for penis irritation includes washing the foreskin and head properly with warm water, and may include applying medicated creams or ointments.
+• Treatment for penis irritation includes washing the foreskin and head properly with warm water and may include applying medicated creams or ointments.

-• While penis irritation may be a result of a simple condition that will pass with topical treatment, it may be a complication of another disease like diabetes, sexually transmitted infections or penile cancer.
+• While penis irritation may be a result of a simple condition that will pass with treatment, it may be a complication of another disease like diabetes, sexually transmitted infections or penile cancer.

 What is penis irritation?

-Penis irritation can be caused by a range of medical conditions, such as a fungal infection, dermatitis (eczema), psoriasis, or certain sexually transmitted infections (STIs).
+Penis irritation can be caused by a range of medical conditions, such as:

 Irritation can also occur after certain activities like sexual intercourse.
 Identifying the cause of discomfort is the first step towards finding the right treatment.

-What are the signs of penis irritation?
+What are the symptoms of penis irritation?

-• Redness, itching, discomfort, flaking of skin, swelling or soreness on the head of the penis
+• redness, itching, discomfort, flaking of skin, swelling or soreness on the head of the penis

-• Redness or swelling on the foreskin
+• redness or swelling on the foreskin

-• Discharge from the penis
+• discharge from the penis

-• Pain when urinating (for example, with phimosis, a condition where your foreskin is too tight)
+• pain when urinating (for example, with phimosis, a condition where your foreskin is too tight)

 What causes penis irritation?